blueOkiris/Eksedra-Engine/README.md

 A 2D game engine written in C# for use in my games that I'm releasing to the public.
 (Runs in dotnet core)

+It is inspired by the style of game development shown in Gamemaker 7, 8, and 8.1, but is only code, not a GUI.

 ## Run

 To run the test game, open a terminal in the test folder and run `dotnet run`